Skills

 "description": "Web research skill",

-"requires": ["brave_search"],
+"requires": ["@brave.search"],

-"content": "---\nname: web-researcher\ndescription: Search the web for information\n---\n\n# Web Researcher\n\nUse the brave_search tool to find current information online."
+"content": "---\nname: web-researcher\ndescription: Search the web for information\n---\n\n# Web Researcher\n\nUse the brave.search tool to find current information online."

 }